curtis-stone/Temperature-Converter/README.md

 # Temperature-Converter
-Takes the temperature in Fahrenheit and returns it in both Celsius and Kelvin
+Takes the temperature in Fahrenheit and returns it in both Celsius and Kelvin through JavaScript

 // tempScale function holds an object w/ each conversion